 Ability to withstand cold temperatures.

-Major concerns: None noted specifically
+Major concerns: None specifically common

 Minor concerns: Sensitivity to anesthesia

-Occasionally seen: Autoimmune issues
+Occasionally seen: Autoimmune-related conditions

 Life span: 12–15 years